How to apply the principles of IBM Enterprise Design Thinking to your next project

 The loop is how you work.
 It’s how you move from learning about people, to creating outcomes that improve their lives.
 It’s how you make sense of ambiguity within complex domains. “

 - IBM Enterprise DesignThinking

 - Observing is about immersing yourself in the real world of your users via design research.
-This may involve user interviews, user observations and online research.
+This may involve user testing, user interviews and online research.

 - Reflecting is about sharing “aha” moments as a team, synthesizing learnings and deciding on the next steps.